Type-safe bitwise operations - TL;DR

 in the same namespace as E

-Best practice would be writing BOOST_FLAGS_ENABLE(E)
+Best practice would be writing BOOST_FLAGS(E)

 In case the enumeration E

-has to be used for enabling:
+has to be used instead:

 class my_class {